-- Kurrajong Road and Old Kurrajong Road, Richmond (Stage 1)
+- upgraded the intersection of Kurrajong Road and Old Kurrajong Road

-- Bells Line of Road and Grose Vale Road, North Richmond (Stage 2)
+- upgraded the intersection of Bells Line of Road and Grose Vale Road

 The benefits of the Richmond Bridge Duplication and traffic improvements could include: